thecatalinstan/Criollo/README.md

 # Doing More Stuff

-Our app is now able to perform a basic set of functions but it is far from being ready for deployment in the wilderness of “hello World!”-craving enthusiasts.
+Our app is now able to perform a basic set of functions but it is far from being ready for deployment in the wilderness of “Hello World!”-craving enthusiasts.
 Let’s look at some other real world scenarios.

 ## Serving Static Files